AlexandreMuralha/notesVault/README.md

 ---

-You can browse the notes using the directories or use file [index.md](index.md)
+You can browse the notes using the directories or use [index.md](index.md) file as an entry point.

-Navegue pelas notas usando os diretórios ou abra o arquivo [index.md](index.md)

 ---
 - O repositório possui um arquivo [index](index.md) que funciona como ponto de entrada, listando os index de cada diretório.